-Taxpayers who are New York State residents for tax purposes file a New York State resident return using Form IT-150, Resident Income Tax Return (short form), or Form IT-201, Resident Income Tax Return (long form).
+Taxpayers who are New York State residents for income tax purposes file a New York State resident return using Form IT-150, Resident Income Tax Return (short form), or Form IT-201, Resident Income Tax Return (long form).

 You may also report the amount of New York State and local sales and use tax that you owe, if any, on your personal income tax return.
-For information on filing and paying sales and use tax on your personal income tax return, see Sales or use tax on page 16.
+For information on filing and paying sales and use tax, see Sales or use tax on page 17.